benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/general_troubleshooting.md

 sidebar_label: General
 ---

-The issues listed here are not specific to any distribution or plugin, and may be seen on any Fusion deployment.
+The issues listed here are not specific to any distribution or plugin, and may be seen on any LiveData Plane deployment.

 If looking for an issue that is specific to a distribution or plugin, select the appropriate option on the sidebar.